OpenSourceEcon/BootCamp2017/README.md

 In the text editors Atom, Sublime Text 3, and Vim, you can install Linter packages that highlight areas of your code that break PEP 8 rules and tell you what the violation is.

-There are fewer conventions in docstring structure, but we have developed some of our own that are outlined in the [PythonFuncs.ipynb](https://github.com/OpenRG/OG-JRC/blob/master/Tutorials/PythonFuncs.ipynb) Jupyter notebook.
-See especially Sections 3 and 4.
+There are fewer conventions in docstring structure, but we have developed some of our own that are outlined in the [PythonFuncs.ipynb](https://github.com/OpenSourceMacro/BootCamp2017/blob/master/Tutorials/PythonFuncs.ipynb) Jupyter notebook.
+See especially Sections 3 and 4 of the Jupyter notebook.

+## 6. Using LaTeX

+You will turn in all of your assignments by using the LaTeX document preparation platform.
+LaTeX produces documents with a sophisticated mathematical equation engine.
+Because LaTeX is standard in mathematical and theoretical document exposition, we will be using it in this class.
+The [LaTeX tutorial PDF chapter](https://github.com/OpenSourceMacro/BootCamp2017/blob/master/Tutorials/LaTeX/LaTeX_tutorial.pdf) in the `/Tutorials/LaTeX/` directory is a great reference for installing and running LaTeX.
+We have also included in that directory a template [`LaTeX_probset_template.tex`](https://github.com/OpenSourceMacro/BootCamp2017/blob/master/Tutorials/LaTeX/LaTeX_probset_template.tex) as well as the PDf file [(`LaTeX_probset_template.pdf`)](https://github.com/OpenSourceMacro/BootCamp2017/blob/master/Tutorials/LaTeX/LaTeX_probset_template.pdf) generated by compiling that `.tex` file.

-## 4. Git and GitHub tutorial
+## 7. Git and GitHub tutorial

-We have included a tutorial on using [Git and GitHub.com](https://github.com/OpenRG/OG-JRC/blob/master/Tutorials/git_tutorial.pdf) in the [Tutorials](https://github.com/OpenRG/OG-JRC/tree/master/Tutorials) directory of this repository.
+We have included a tutorial on using [Git and GitHub.com](https://github.com/OpenSourceMacro/BootCamp2017/blob/master/Tutorials/git_tutorial.pdf) in the [Tutorials](https://github.com/OpenSourceMacro/BootCamp2017/tree/master/Tutorials) directory of this repository.
 Git is a powerful version control software that comes natively installed on many machines and is widely used.
 GitHub.com is the most widely used online platform for hosting open source projects and integrating with Git software.
 Git has a significant learning curve, but it is essential for large collaborations that involve software development.

-## 5. Jupyter Notebooks
+## 8. Jupyter Notebooks

 [Jupyter notebooks](http://jupyter.org/) are files that end with the `*.ipynb` suffix.
 These notebooks are opened in a browser environment and are an open source web application that combines instructional text with live executable and modifyable code for many different programming platforms (e.g., Python, R, Julia).
 Jupyter notebooks are an ideal tool for teaching programming as they provide the code for a user to execute and they also provide the context and explanation for the code.
 We have provided a number of Jupyter notebooks in the [Tutorials](https://github.com/OpenRG/OG-JRC/tree/master/Tutorials) folder of this repository.